 How much does this cost?

-- 2% baseline fee for EAGP program administration of funds and gift acknowledgement processing (no recurring credit card or pledge payment support);
+- 4% baseline fee for EAGP program administration of funds, recurring credit card gifts, pledge administration and gift acknowledgement processing.

 What if we’re not doing a full-fledged capital project and campaign?
 Can we still go through the Foundation to be able to accept charitable gifts?

-An Educational Area Grant Program agreement executed between your CHC and Pi Beta Phi Foundation can be an effective and useful tool to raise charitable gifts to support your housing project.
+An Educational Area Grant Program agreement executed between your CHC or FHC and Pi Beta Phi Foundation can be an effective and useful tool to raise charitable gifts to support a major chapter housing project.
 We encourage a full and robust discussion of all the considerations and are happy to answer any questions or concerns.

-If you are interested in establishing an EAGP, please contact Jenny Miller Pratt, Development Director.
+If you are interested in establishing an EAGP, please contact Hallee Winnie, Executive Director